MetaMask/SIPs/SIPS/sip-9.md

 ### `snap.manifest.json`

+> A complete JSON Schema can be [found in the assets](../assets/sip-9/snap.manifest.schema.json).

 > Note that the manifest intentionally does not contain any information explicitly identifying its author.
 > Author information should be verifiable out-of-band at the point of Snap installation, and is beyond the scope of this specification.